AyushSood03/audio-group-CMSC473-673-project/diary.md

 10/22/2024
 Xinchen Yu: Doing conda setups.
 Dat Dao: Setup env on the server + Research on the recent model for Image Captioning (pixtral/molmo)

+10/24/2024
+Xinchen Yu: It seems like conda virtual environment is constructed successfully.
+The API for LTU-AS works, trying to do the local inference.
+Need to find a way to convert sample rate to 16khz.
+Then cross-validation methods.